leonelcmd/pokedex-cli/README.md

     >fitler searching by name
     >pagination

-I've applied for this project:
+Tecnologies I've applied for this project:
     >bootstrap
     >Typescript
     >angular 13